algoan/nestjs-components/packages/logging-interceptor/README.md

 If you want you to mask the whole body of the request/response, you can pass `true` instead of the array containing the exhaustive list of properties.

-In addition, if you want to ignore masking options in the entire application, you can disable the feature at the interceptor level:
+In addition, other options can be set at the interceptor level:

 ```typescript
 import { Module } from '@nestjs/common';